-- 1. All parents must have on file at the school: their home telephone number, their business telephone number as well as an alternate adult's telephone number.
+- 1. All parents must have on file at the school: their home telephone number, their business number and an alternate adult's.
+It is also recommended that an up-to-date email address be provided.
 Also, please list your doctor's phone number and hospital preference.
 Completed emergency information forms must be returned immediately to your child's homeroom teacher. - 2.
 Students must be fever, vomiting, and diarrhea free for 24 hours before returning to school. - 3.
 No medication will be administered in school except by the direct order of a physician. - 4.
-Any medication found on a student without above order will not be given to the child. - 5.
+Any medication found on a student without the above order will not be given to the child. - 5.
 Any child falling and bumping his/her head may be taken home by the parent/guardian for observation and/or necessary action. - 6.
 Only injuries occurring on school property during school hours will be given first aid.
 Injuries occurring elsewhere must be taken care of by the parents/guardians. - 7.
-Parents/guardians or their designees are responsible for picking up their children when they are sick or injured at school. - 8.
+Parents/guardians or their designee are responsible for picking up their children when they are sick or injured at school. - 8.
 Serious emergency cases will be handled: - a.
 Emergency transportation will be made to a medical care facility. - b.
 Parents/guardians will be contacted.